 Question: I am filing my 2014 U.S. tax return from the U.K. and am eligible for the automatic 2-month extension.
-Do my forms need to be received by June 15, 2014, or do they just need to be postmarked by June 15, 2014?
+Does the IRS need to receive my return by June 15, 2015, or can the return just be postmarked by June 15, 2015?

 - Tax Topic 304 - Extension of Time to File Your Tax Return